siv-org/docs.siv.org/content/verifiability/rla.md

 It is crucial that the protocol adopted does not compromise the sanctity of the secret ballot.
 In particular, the following approach should be avoided — the election official must not inquire about the specifics of the voter's choice, and the voter must not be asked to show evidence or otherwise disclose the candidate they voted for.

-## Proving the integrity of an RLA
+## Proving the Integrity of an RLA

 _Zero-Knowledge Proof that a device cast a SIV vote_